Children who need fostering come from diverse backgrounds. That means we need and welcome applications to foster from a diverse range of people.

 Read our Frequently Asked Questions – some of the answers may surprise you!

-Fostering regulations state that all carers must be over the age of 21.
+The law states that you can apply to be a foster carer from the age of 18.
+We would recommend applications from those with sufficient life experience.
 There is no upper age limit.
 You just need the capacity and stamina to look after a child.

 Yes.
 As a foster carer you must have at least one spare bedroom for a child.